allomov/mantra/examples/extract-cloud-config.md

-# Convert BOSH manifest v1 to manifest v2

-Imagine you have a following BOSH v1 manifest in following format:
+# How to extract Cloud Config

 ```file:manifest.yml
 compilation: